hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

 * Any names that match Swift keywords or properties/methods already defined by SwiftAutomation classes have an underscore (`_`) appended to avoid conflict, e.g. `class` ➝ `class_`.

-Additional (though rarely needed) conversions rules:
+Some rarely encountered corner cases are dealt with by the following conversion rules:

 * Ampersands (`&amp;`) are replaced by the word 'And'.